za3k/za3k.com/archive/doctor_report2.md

 - **2021-04-07**: Slightly lightheaded.
 Out of breath from things like drinking water.
 Left leg 'pulsing a little'. **Feel heavy** / trembly.
 Feeling of something caught in throat.
 Slight **feeling of having inhaled water**, like down nose.
     - Swapped air filter in my room.
 - **2021-04-08**: Feeling of something stuck in throat.
 Slightly out of it.
 Lightheaded.
 Dizzy.
 Poss vertigo+panic at night.
 - **2021-04-09**: Cold sore gone.
 Internal hemmorhoid starting?
-Something stuck in throat. **Heart rate extremely low at night (50s, dipped below once)**.
+Something stuck in throat. **Heart rate extremely low at night (50s, dipped below once, blood ox.
+86%)**.
 Monitoring heart rate.
 Felt/saw like heart stopped (unclear if true), then sudden fast heart rate (50 to 160). bpm ~59 after this.
 - **2021-04-10**: Stressed.
 Short of breath.
 More weird-beat palpitations than usual.
 - **2021-04-11**: Lightheaded when standing.
 Head feels weird and intense when standing, like **blood pooling in my head**.
 Feeling of **hearing shutting off** in one ear.
 - **2021-04-12**: Head weird and floaty.
 Blood in left leg twitching.
 When nearing sleep, a **whomp of blood vessels tightning or releasing or something for 2-3 sec**?
 Trouble sleeping.
 - **2021-04-13**: **Feeling of all the blood suddenly rushing from my head** while sitting there.
 Up until then, had felt some pressure/extra blood in head.
 Dizzy for a minute or two after, like room was swaying a bit.
 Heart went a little fast (95-120).
 Blood rushing to head slowly while falling asleep.
-Trouble sleeping.
+Trouble sleeping. **Ears pop** when going to sleep.
 - **2021-04-14**: Lightheaded.
 Blood suddenly rushed to/from head. **Face slightly numb**, sweat.
 Minor acid reflux.
 Heart went a little faster for a bit.
 Trouble standing even a few minutes.
 Trouble sleeping.
 - **2021-04-15**: Feeling of blood pooling in face/head.
 Very lightheaded standing.
 Trouble standing even a few minutes.
+Ears pop on sit/stand.
 Did not sleep.
 - **2021-04-16**: Hospital visit.
 Feeling much better, can walk around and stand.
 Became lightheaded around 3pm in hospital.
 Lightheaded and a little dizzy.
 Head feels heavy.
 Slept.
 Rapid shallow breathing, felt fine.
 Extra sleeping.
 Floaty/dreamy.
 Tilting my head past vertical feels weird.
 Acid reflux.
 Trembly arms.
 Palpitations, feel dizzy.
     Got lightheaded in the hospital with a mask on--some evidence this is not environmental.
 - **2021-04-17**: Worrying about stroke because of headaches/blood pooling in head.
+Felt blood suddenly rush down a vein in my neck.
 Called 911 in the morning, thought I had a transient stroke--woke up or was almost asleep when I suddenly head a headache and couldn't move or call out.
 Was probably a false alarm--EMTs decided I did not need to go to the ER.
 Feeling heady, especially head, like gravity is turned up.
 - **2021-04-18**: Pretty good.
 Heart races in morning (5-15 sec), felt a surge of adrenaline when waking up for 1st one.
 Lightheaded and dizzy.
 Head heavy.
 - **2021-04-19**: Feeling good.
 Head heavy, dizzy.
 - **2021-04-20**: Feeling good.
 Heart a little fast, somewhat stupid.